Climbing the Highest Mountain In Europe for SOS Children’s Village Moscow

 Laptops have also been donated to the Quinta, which will allow them to have the necessary educational tools to further their development.
 With leftover funds available, a few desktop computers can be purchased and placed into the newly renovated learning center where they can be used for after-school programs and alternative therapy.

-Many projects that were once put on the back burner due to the lack of connectivity, can now be brought to the forefront.
+Many projects that were once placed on the back burner due to lack of internet access, can now be brought to the forefront.
 Some of these projects explore different options for generating on-site revenue for the property like taking advantage of its many acres of land by producing fresh fruits and vegetables.
-The Quinta also needs volunteers to help out with the after-school programs and basic needs around the property.

 The Tanzanian Superstars of Stella Maris

 Growth at Stella Maris